ndomx/Gate/clients/android/README.md

 # Android Gate Client
-> This app was tested on `Android Studio Chipmunk | 2021.2.1 Patch 2`
+> :warning: This app is deprecated.
+Its current status is not up to date, and further development will focus on the flutter client app

 ## Get Started
 Android Studio should recognize this folder as an Android Studio Project.
 No additional dependencies are required